siliconunited/su-launch/README.md

 # Overview

+Run the app locally with the following command:
+`
+DEBUG=siliconunited:* npm start
+`

 Browsers deal with side-scrolling pages differently to vertically-oriented ones in that they require elements (or at the very least, the top-most wrapper element) to have a defined (fixed) width.
 This leads to a number of limitations (eg. the page won't automatically grow/shrink in the same way a vertically-oriented one will), so Ethereal does two things to work around this:

 - The entire page is made up of "panel" elements, each of which can be assigned an optional "size" modifier (satisfying the fixed width requirement).